naithcape/minimalistic-boxed-portfolio-website/README.md

 Feel free to customize and tweak this portfolio to fit your needs!
 Don't hesitate to reach out if you have any questions or suggestions.

 Happy coding!

----

-Make sure to create a `LICENSE` file in your project directory containing the text of the BSD 2-Clause "Simplified" License or provide a link to it.